amvstrm/amvstrm/README.md

 # AMVSTRM
-Anime Streaming Site Built with Nuxt.js, Vuetify and [Gogoanime API](https://api.amvstr.ml).
+Anime Streaming Site Built with Nuxt.js, Vuetify and [AMV APIs](https://github.com/amvstrm/api).

-This Website is still in development and there will be bug and css issue.
-There will be better readme documentation soon.
-We still working on improving the speed and code + the API.

 ## Features
-- Save Bookmarking in localStorage
+- Save Bookmarking in localstorage and *User Account (Comming Soon)*
+- Authentication *(Comming Soon)*
 - Search Any Anime
-- No ADs + No ADs Popup on the video player
+- No ADs
-- Using Plyr.link and [nsPlayer](https://player.nscdn.ml) as the video player
+- Using Plyr.link and [nsPlayer](https://player.nscdn.ml)
-- Fast and Simple also Easy To Use
+- Fast and Simple

 ## ToDos

-- ***Intergrate Authentication and Database to store user bookmarking*** (Wont Be Added)
+- Intergrate Authentication and Database to store user bookmarking
 - Better UI Design
+- Fixing Bug
-- Add more backend feature *(Custom Anime Data or Using Myanimelist data)*
+- Add more backend feature *(Custom Anime Data)*
-- Docker Supported
+- *Using Docker ?*
 - Migrated to Nuxt.js 3 *(Until Nuxt3 and Vuetify 3 is stable)*
+- Fixing SEO on Some Page
-- Merge API and AMVSTRM to this repo (monorepo)
+- Merge API and AMVSTRM into a monorepo
-- Using ENV to store every API URLS
+- Using ENV to store every API URLS and Credentials
-- More Site Improvement
+- More Translation Words
+- Using MAL Data Using Jikan

 ## Deploy
 You can deploy AMVSTRM on Vercel and Netlify